 Surface waters; outstanding river segments.
-Whenever situated entirely or partially within the watershed of any pond or lake or within two hundred and fifty (250) feet of any wetland, great pond, or river as defined in 38 M.R.S. § 436-A, the proposed subdivision will not adversely affect the quality of that body of water or unreasonably affect the shoreline of that body of water.
-When lots in a subdivision have frontage on an outstanding river segment, the proposed subdivision plan must require principal structures to have a combined lot shore frontage and setback from the normal high-water mark of 500 feet.
+Whenever situated entirely or partially within the watershed of any pond or lake or within two hundred and fifty (250) feet of any wetland, great pond, or river as defined in Title 38, Chapter 3, Subchapter I, Article 2-B1, the proposed subdivision will not adversely affect the quality of that body of water or unreasonably affect the shoreline of that body of water.

 - 1. To avoid circumventing the intent of this provision, whenever a proposed subdivision adjoins a shoreland strip narrower than two hundred and fifty (250) feet which is not lotted, the proposed subdivision shall be reviewed as if lot lines extended to the shore. - 2.
-The frontage and setback provisions of this paragraph do not apply either within areas zoned as general development or its equivalent under shoreland zoning as defined in 38 M.R.S. § 436-A, or within areas designated by ordinance as densely developed.
-The determination of which areas are densely developed must be based on a finding that existing development met the definitional requirements of 30-A M.R.S. §4401(1), on September 23, 1983.
+The frontage and setback provisions of this paragraph do not apply either within areas zoned as general development or its equivalent under shoreland zoning as defined in Title 38, Chapter 3, Subchapter I, Article 2-B1, or within areas designated by ordinance as densely developed.
+The determination of which areas are densely developed must be based on a finding that existing development met the definitional requirements of Section 4401, Subsection 1, on September 23, 1983.